 Does ham need to be cooked?

-One question I have received multiple times is: do you need to cook your ham when making this recipe?
+One question I have received multiple times is: Do you need to cook your ham when making this recipe?
 The answer is no if you buy a cured ham.

 Most hams are already cured, which means they are ready to eat.
 It’s your personal preference whether to serve your ham warm or cold.

-I like to just heat my ham in a 300-degree oven for about 20 to 30 minutes.
+I like to heat my ham in a 300-degree oven for about 20 to 30 minutes.
 This will not give you a hot ham, but it takes the refrigerator chill off of it and warms it up to something a bit warmer than room temperature.

 Using a blow torch